zilliztech/terraform-provider-zillizcloud/docs/create-a-free-cluster.md

-## Tutorial: Creating a Starter Cluster with Terraform
+## Tutorial: Creating a Free Plan Cluster with Terraform

-This tutorial guides you through creating a basic **Starter cluster** in Zilliz Cloud using the `zillizcloud_cluster` resource within Terraform.
-Starter clusters are suitable for initial testing or small-scale applications.
+This tutorial guides you through creating a basic **Free Plan cluster** in Zilliz Cloud using the `zillizcloud_cluster` resource within Terraform.
+Free Plan clusters are suitable for for learning experimenting, and prototype purposes.

+Check out the [Select the Right Cluster Plan](https://docs.zilliz.com/docs/select-zilliz-cloud-service-plans) for more information on the available plans.

 **You'll learn how to:**

-- Define a **Starter cluster** in Terraform configuration.
+- Define a **Free Plan cluster** in Terraform configuration.
 - Review and apply changes to provision the cluster in Zilliz Cloud.
 - Verify the creation of your Zilliz Cloud cluster.